camlin-tan/tp/docs/UserGuide.md

 **Info:**<br>
 * Fields with square brackets `[prefix\field]` indicates it is an optional field.
-* Commands without any arguments will still execute if user inputs additional arguments/
+* Commands without any arguments will still execute if user inputs additional arguments
 * You may view [Command Format](#command-format) for more details.

 </box>